Oarowolo11/oarowolo11.github.io/_pages/about.md

 My general research area is applied machine learning for management and control of power grids.
 Currently, I am investigating geometric deep learning for electromagnetic transients simulation in power grids.
  <!-- `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/olayiwola-arowolo/) and check out my latest publications on [ORCID](https://orcid.org/0000-0002-9948-1013)
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/olayiwola-arowolo/) or check out my latest publications on [ORCID](https://orcid.org/0000-0002-9948-1013)